Insights and Stories from Sapa and the Northern Borderbelt provinces of Vietnam.

 Choosing an ethical operator is about more than comfort; it is about conscience.
 Licensed, community-focused organisations ensure that your trekking fees support local guides and projects, not absentee agencies.
 Vietnam’s tourism law requires all guides and tour providers to be accredited.
 Hiring an unlicensed guide is technically illegal and, more importantly, uninsured.

-Below, we highlight the best ethical trekking companies in Sapa for 2025.
+Below, we highlight the best ethical trekking companies in Sapa for 2026.
 Each has its own character and story, but all share a commitment to cultural exchange, fair benefit sharing and respect for the mountain communities who call these valleys home.

 ETHOS – Spirit of the Community (Our Top Pick)

+ETHOS is one of the few community-led tourism organisations in Sapa working directly with Hmong and Dao communities.
 Warmly welcoming and deeply rooted in Sapa’s highlands, ETHOS – Spirit of the Community stands out as the leading ethical trekking company in northern Vietnam.
 Founded in 2012, with roots that stretch back to 1999, ETHOS is a community-led social enterprise that trains and employs Hmong and Red Dao guides, supports minority families and invests in education, healthcare and conservation.

 Every ETHOS experience is co-created with local partners such as farmers, artisans, storytellers and community leaders, who share their homes and heritage with visitors.
 Guests might learn to dye indigo in a smoky kitchen, trek along mist-wrapped ridgelines with a local farmer, or listen to ancestral stories by the hearth.
 These are journeys of connection and reciprocity, not consumption.